mudler/LocalAGI/README.md

 <br>
 </h1>

-From the [LocalAI](https://localai.io) author, microAGI.
+From the [LocalAI](https://localai.io) author, μAGI.
 100% Local AI assistant.

+LocalAGI is AutoGPT that you can run locally.

+The goal is:
+- Keep it simple, hackable and easy to understand
+- If you can't run it locally, it is not AGI
+- No API keys needed
+- No cloud services needed
+- Small set of dependencies
+- Run with Docker

 Note: this is a fun project, not a serious one.
 Be warned!